Coding Up a Storm - the agile way

-I develop via what I’ve taught myself.
-In that process I looked for a working method that would help.
+Managing projects in that context needs a method.
+So I looked for a working method that would help.
 Enter the agile manifesto.

 Picture the scene.

-You are writing lots (and lots) of code.
-You are coding up a storm.
+The developers are writing lots (and lots) of code. they are coding up a storm.

-You are building great stuff.
-And you are learning more every day about your choice of programming toolchain.
+The team is building great stuff.
+And you are learning more every day about the right combination of tools and techniques to meet the project brief.

 So it’s all good, right?